 Shipping Season: Spring

 Unique Characterstics: Even though the classic Lily-of-the-Valley is a much-loved favorite for the shaded or woodland garden, this newer variety encompasses some improved characteristics.
-The flower stems rise up above the foliage, where the dainty bell-shaped flowers can easily be seen, whereas the flowers of the classic Lily-of-the-Valley are hidden among its leaves on shorter stems.
+The flower stems rise up above the foliage, where the dainty bell-shaped flowers can easily be seen, whereas some of the flowers of the classic Lily-of-the-Valley are hidden among its leaves on shorter stems.
 Not only are the flowers of this variety more visible, there are also larger, with more being produced on each stem.
-The number of flowers on each stem is 8 up to 12, which is more than the 6 to 8 flowers per stem on the classic.
+The number of flowers on each stem is 8 to 12, which is more than the 6 to 8 flowers per stem on the classic.
 Wonderfully fragrant, nodding, bell-shaped, white flowers release their sweet perfume into the spring air.
 Spreads nicely as a ground cover for a shaded area or woodland setting.

 Flower Color: White.